Get an overview of when and how you apply for admission to a master's degree programme at the University of Copenhagen.

 See the instructions and videos in our user guides to the application portal.User guide to the application portal

-If you cannot find the answer in the guides to the application portal, you can contact the student guidance office on the programme for which you are applying.
-Select the relevant programme and click on ‘Contact’.
+If you cannot find the answer in the guides to the application portal, you can read our FAQ or contact the student guidance office who can answer your questions.